American Staffordshire Terrier (AmStaff)

 American Staffordshire Terrier

-Built like fuzzy fire hydrants, American Staffordshire terriers top out around 19 inches tall, but pack a solid 60–80 pounds of muscle on those small frames.
+Built like fuzzy fire hydrants, American Staffordshire terriers top out around 19 inches tall, but pack a solid 40–70 pounds of muscle on those small frames.
 This gives the AmStaff an unmistakable presence, with their thick, muscular necks, barrel chests, and slender hindquarters.

 AmStaffs come in a variety of colors, with liver, sable, brindle, and brown being the most common, often with some white on their heads and chests.
 Their stiff, glossy coats are short with no undercoat, making them easy to care for, but also more sensitive to cold temperatures.

 "My dad loved pit bulls and Staffordshire terriers because they were such courageous, stoic dogs," Riordan says.

 Easily the simplest part about owning an American Staffordshire terrier is caring for an American Staffordshire terrier.
 Their single-coat fur is short and slightly oily, preventing it from retaining dirt and making them resistant to burrs and matting.
 They are very light shedders, requiring little to no brushing.
 Similarly, the oils in their hair keep them from developing any of the traditional "dog odors," meaning that bathing will need to happen only on an as-needed basis, rather than on any kind of regular time table.
-Their nails will need regular trimming, too.

 Additionally, it is recommended to get your AmStaff tested for cerebellar ataxia, a condition that can result in a decline in muscle coordination and that usually manifests between the ages of three and five.

 - American Staffordshire terriers have long been popular in American culture.
-Petey, the scrappy dog from the “Our Gang” films of the 1930s, was an AmStaff.
+Petey, the scrappy dog from the Our Gang films of the 1930s, was an AmStaff.

-- A drug-sniffing Amstaff named Popsicle became famous for sniffing out one of the largest cocaine busts in US history.
+- A drug-sniffing AmStaff named Popsicle became famous for sniffing out one of the largest cocaine busts in US history.
 In Texas, he found a ton and a half of cocaine with a street value of $139,605,000.